small-tech/site.js/README.md

 $ web-server
 ```

 You can also use Indie Web Server as a development-time reverse proxy for HTTP and WebSocket connections.
 For example, if you use [Hugo](https://gohugo.io/) and you’re running `hugo server` on the default HTTP port 1313.
-You can run a HTTPS reverse proxy at https://localhost [with LiveReload support]() with:
+You can run a HTTPS reverse proxy at https://localhost [with LiveReload support](https://source.ind.ie/hypha/tools/web-server/blob/master/bin/web-server.js#L237) using:

 ```shell
 $ web-server http://localhost:1313